Azure/azure-powershell/src/ResourceMover/docs/Get-AzResourceMoverMoveResource.md

 ```

 ## DESCRIPTION
-Gets the Move Resource.<br>The 'Get-AzResourceMoverMoveResource' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.
+Gets the Move Resource.
+**The 'Get-AzResourceMoverMoveResource' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.**

 ## EXAMPLES